 22681 Vanneck Rd, Ilderton, ON, N0M 2A0

-We first made syrup on our home farm over 40 years ago gathering sap from about 25 trees and boiling it down in an old iron kettle.
-Today we have over 15000 taps all gathered by vacuum tubing with the sap processed using reverse osmosis and an oil fired evaporator.
+We first made syrup on our home farm over 50 years ago gathering sap from about 25 trees and boiling it down in an old iron kettle.
+Today we have over 15000 taps all gathered by vacuum tubing with the sap processed using reverse osmosis and an oil-fired evaporator.

 The "sugar shanty" is located just west of Ilderton on the corner of Ilderton and Vanneck Road.
-Come take a look for yourself and see how its made.
-Have some pancakes and sausage at neighbouring Vanneck church on weekends in March, and smell the sweet sweet smell of maple syrup!
+Come take a look for yourself and see how it's made on one of our family guided tours.
+Have a sample of our great tasting syrup and you'll see how we've become the most popular syrup in the London area."

 1640 Gideon Drive, Delaware, ON, N0L 1E0